-An unremarkable patent focusing on a minor engine part has revealed thatis at least considering a twin-turbo V8.
+An unremarkable patent focusing on a minor engine part has revealed that Toyota is at least considering a twin-turbo V8.
 While the filing is most likely just a large company protecting its intellectual property, it could also be a small glimmer of hope that Toyota, a storied company that’s made some glaring missteps

 The patent for a secondary PCV separator, whose function is to isolate exhaust gas from lubricating oil, was discovered by a member of the GR86 forum

 The patent starts out with an almost embarrassingly hilarious stick figure drawing of a car and where said engine would be located (in the front, under the hood, duh).
-It has the words “Internal Combustion” printed on a rectangle in case there was any doubt.
+It has the words “Internal Combustion Engine” printed on a rectangle in case there was any doubt.

 However, the second figure shows a dual turbo setup nestled in the valley of a V8.
 It’s a prime location for reducing turbo lag and optimizing throttle response (and should necessitate a substantial hood bulge as well).

-That would be a high-performance, possibly an or, if the ICE gods will allow it, an LC F. After all, we have had reports from Japan that a trio of F-cars were coming, including a LS F. It would explain why the 472-horsepower, V8-powered IS 500
+That would be a high-performance Lexus, possibly an IS F or, if the ICE gods will allow it, an LC F. After all, we have had reports from Japan that a trio of F-cars were coming, including a LS F. It would explain why the 472-horsepower, V8-powered IS 500

 A proper IS F would be a fitting sendoff to Toyota’s high-performance V8, but the tested

 Toyota president and noted car guy Akio Toyoda has taken heat